GeorgeCsd/RestFull-Person-App-jersey-version2/README.md

 -delete data from db

-(We connect with tha database using Driving Manager class)
+(We connect with the database using Driving Manager class)